galaxy-genome-annotation/python-apollo/docs/commands/remote.rst

 **Help**

-Add an organism using the remote organism API
+Add an organism using the remote organism API.

 **Output**